sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 you estimated, you could consider `Memory Configuration`_ optimization.

 Then, review the overall access pattern in heatmap form using ``damo report heats``.
-If it shows a simple pattern consists with small number of memory regions having high contrast of access temperature, you could consider `Manual Program Optimization`_.
+If it shows a simple pattern consists of a small number of memory regions having high contrast of access temperature, you could consider `Manual Program Optimization`_.

-If the access pattern is very frequently changing so that you cannot figure out what is the performance important region using your human eye, `Automated DAMON-based Memory Operations`_ might help owing to its machine level micro scope view.
+If the access pattern is very frequently changing so that you cannot figure out what is the performance important region using your human eye, `Automated DAMON-based Memory Operations`_ might help the case owing to its machine-level microscope view.

-You don't need to take only one approach among above plans, but you could use multiple of above approaches to maximize the benefit.
-If you still want to absorb more benefit, you should develop `Personalized DAMON Application`_ for your special case.
+You don't need to take only one approach among the above plans, but you could use multiple of the above approaches to maximize the benefit.
+If you still want to absorb more benefits, you should develop `Personalized DAMON Application`_ for your special case.

 Optimize
 ========

-If the profiling result also says it's worth to try some optimization, you could consider below approaches.
-Note that most of below approaches assume that your systems are configured with swap device or other types of auxiliary memory so that you don't need to accommodate whole working set in the main memory.
-Most of the detailed optimization should be made on your concrete understanding about your swap and/or your auxiliary memory performance.
+If the profiling result also says it's worth trying some optimization, you could consider the below approaches.
+Note that some of the below approaches assume that your systems are configured with swap devices or other types of auxiliary memory so that you don't need to accommodate the whole working set in the main memory.
+Most of the detailed optimization should be made on your concrete understanding of your swap and/or your auxiliary memory performance.

 Memory Configuration